-- Project management service: Provides an API to create and manage lending projects in the marketplace.
-It reads and writes data to the Project book. - Loan management service: Controls the creation, utilization and repayment of loans from the marketplace.
-It reads and writes data to the Loan book.
+- Project service: Provides an API to create and manage lending projects.
+It reads and writes data to the Project book. - Loan service: Controls the creation, utilization and repayment of loans.
+It reads and writes data to the Loan book. - Funding service: Manages the funding and repayment operations.
+It reads and writes data to the Funding book. - Investor service: Provides onboarding and contract management services for project investors.

+Payment services

-• Funding and payment services: A set of services with payment management functions.
-They provide integration with supported funding sources such as Lightning Network channels and on-chain multi-sign accounts.
+A set of services with payment management functions.
+They provide integration with supported payment rails such as the Bitcoin network, Lightning Network channels and others.